tetratelabs/kubecon2022-eu-immersion-day/docs/istio.md

     kubectl exec $SLEEP_POD -it -- curl httpbin:8000/html
     ```

+You can stop following the logs by pressing ++ctrl+c++ and close the first two terminal windows.

 ### Behind the curtain

 The Istio CLI, `istioctl`, provides a handy subcommand `proxy-config`, that will help us get at the configuration of the Envoy proxy in the sleep pod: its listeners, routes, clusters, and endpoints.